Comparison of C Sharp and Visual Basic .NET: Syntax comparisons

-Visual Basic .NET terminates a block of code with End BlockName statements (or Next statements, for a for loop) which are more familiar for programmers with experience using T-SQL.
-In C#, the braces, {}, are used to delimit blocks, which is more familiar to programmers with experience in other widely deployed languages such as C++ and Java.
-Additionally, in C# if a block consists of only a single statement, the braces may be omitted.
+Visual Basic uses statements such as `End If` and `Next` to terminate blocks, while C# uses braces (`{}`) to delimit blocks.
+In C#, a statement can also be used as the body of a selection or iteration statement without braces.

 C# is case sensitive while Visual Basic .NET is not.
 Thus in C# it is possible to have two variables with the same apparent name, for example variable1 and Variable1.
 Visual Studio will correct (make uniform) the case of variables as they are typed in VB.NET.
 In some cases however, case sensitivity can be useful.
 C# programmers typically capitalize type and member names and leave field and variable names lowercase.
 This allows, for example, a fairly natural naming of method arguments: public int CalculateOrders(Customer customer).
 This can, however, cause problems for those converting C# code to a case-insensitive language, such as Visual Basic, or to those unaccustomed to reading a case sensitive language.